 As a writer on assignment, I've traveled to Italy, Scotland, England, New Orleans, California and New York City, with a specialty on all things Orlando.
 Whether it's a story about Arts & Crafts houses in Florida or new styles in computers, a Mounted Police squad or alien abduction insurance, I've written it.
 Environmental issues, music, movie and theater reviews and in-depth conversations with legends in jazz.
 Interviews and personality profiles are my specialty.

-Florida Magazine Association Award winning food writer and Orlando restaurant critic, currently for Orlando Magazine.
+Florida Magazine Association Award winning food writer and Orlando restaurant critic.
 James Beard Foundation judge, knowledgable champion of world cuisine and avid advocate of undiscovered chefs.
 I can write about the front of the house of a restaurant as well as the kitchen with equal expertise.
 Founding member, goFLA/SunshinePlate Central Florida.

 Producer of the Jazz On Edge series, spotlighting new and original jazz from Central Florida since 2008, showcasing the best that Central Florida has to offer in jazz to appreciative audiences, giving creative hometown and nationally-known musicians a place to perform their own music, without boundaries, in person and online.
 Founder Word Play series, former Chair of Alternative Programming, Timucua Arts Foundation.